adamralph/minver/README.md

 ### Can I include build metadata in the version?

-Yes, you can specify [build metadata](https://semver.org/#spec-item-10) in an environment variable or MSBuild property named `MINVER_BUILD_METADATA` or `MinVerBuildMetadata`.
+Yes!
+You can specify [build metadata](https://semver.org/#spec-item-10) in an environment variable or MSBuild property named `MINVER_BUILD_METADATA` or `MinVerBuildMetadata`.

 ### Can I use the version calculated by MinVer for other purposes?

-Yes, but you need to move your usage of the `Version` or `PackageVersion` properties to a target which runs after MinVer.
+Yes!
+But you need to move your usage of the `Version` or `PackageVersion` properties to a target which runs after MinVer.
 E.g.

 ```xml
 <Target Name="MyTarget" AfterTargets="MinVer">